Your hotel points strategy is off – Here’s why collecting Hilton points is better than collecting Hyatt points

 - Hilton Honors Aspire Card from American Express – 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening

-- The Hilton Honors American Express Business Card – 130,000 Hilton points after spending $3,000 on purchases in the first three months of account opening
+- Hilton Honors American Express Surpass® Card – Earn 130,000 Hilton Honors bonus points after you spend $2,000 in purchases on the card in the first three months of card membership.

 It’s true, Hyatt points are more valuable than Hilton points.
 After all, you can reserve five-star Hyatt hotels for HALF the price of five-star Hilton hotels.